| Getting it All Worked Out |

 this was substantial enough, but should not seem too large.

-I wound up adding 3" to the width of the
+I ended up adding 3" to the width of the

-cupola roof and about 6" to the width of the lower roof.
-The
+cupola roof, and about 6" to the width of the lower roof

 cupola roof line is designed to match the roof line of the main